socketsupply/nat-traversal-spec/SPEC.md

 class Peer {
-  bool isIntroducer = false; // set to true if peer has a static IP address bool notified = false; // ensure a peer is only notified once about another peer being added string localAddress; // deteremind by checking the network interfaces uint localPort; // set in the configuration string publicAddress; // set when a pong is received uint publicPort; // set when a pong is received
+  bool isIntroducer = false; // set to true if peer has a static IP address bool notified = false; // ensure a peer is only notified once about another peer being added string localAddress; // determined by checking the network interfaces uint localPort; // set in the configuration string publicAddress; // set when a pong is received uint publicPort; // set when a pong is received